Dendrobium Phalaenopsis Orchids Indoor Care, Propagation and Common Problems with Solutions

 Temperature and Humidity

-The best temperatures for growing Dendrobium Phalaenopsis Orchid indoors is between 16-300C.
+The best temperatures for growing Dendrobium Phalaenopsis Orchid is between 16-300C.
 Warmer days and cooler night temperatures with a difference of 8-110C are ideal as they encourage flowering.

-Moderate humidity is ideal for Dendrobium Phalaenopsis Orchid.
+Humidity of 60-70% is ideal for Dendrobium Phalaenopsis Orchid.
 If the air is too dry, the orchid may wilt and develop dry leaf tips and edges.

 Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pests and diseases.